 Both clinics also focus on teaching preventive health care and make referrals for mental health issues and further medical treatment.

 Many homeless guests and residents need extensive assistance with legal, medical, financial and other challenges that have become barriers to recovery.

 Our case managers and counselors are equipped with referrals to local social service agencies for extra help with housing, medical care, legal counsel, financial assistance and counseling.

 We believe many of the homeless suffer from more than physical hunger—they experience spiritual hunger, too.

-For these, the chapels in our Men’s Center and Cornerstone Manor are places of comfort and redemption.
+For these, the chapels in both our Men’s Community Center and Cornerstone Manor women and children's shelter are places of comfort and redemption.
 Our staff and volunteers provide daily messages that offer new and abundant life through a personal relationship with Jesus Christ.
 As guests and residents attend services regularly, they learn new ways to cope through God’s power rather than their own.